 This section explains how writers can craft their documentation changes in the most useful and least error-prone ways.

-If you’d like to start contributing to our docs, get the development version of Django from the source code repository (see Installing the development version).
-The development version has the latest-and-greatest documentation, just as it has latest-and-greatest code.
-We also backport documentation fixes and improvements, at the discretion of the committer, to the last release branch.
-That’s because it’s highly advantageous to have the docs for the last release be up-to-date and correct (see Differences between versions).
+We also backport documentation fixes and improvements, at the discretion of the merger, to the last release branch.
+This is because it’s advantageous to have the docs for the last release be up-to-date and correct (see Differences between versions).

 Django’s documentation uses the Sphinx documentation system, which in turn is based on docutils.
 The basic idea is that lightly-formatted plain-text documentation is transformed into HTML, PDF, and any other output format.